 BARCELONA CATHEDRAL

 In honour of Saint Eulàlia, whose body lies in the cathedral crypt.
-The church even has 13 of its own geese, representing the age at which Saint Eulàlia was martyred.
+The church also keeps 13 geese, representing the age at which Saint Eulàlia was martyred.
 You can find these outside in the cloister courtyard.
-Being a church admission is free, so make sure you throw a few coins into a donation box.
+Church admission is free, so make sure you throw a few coins into a donation box.

 BASÍLICA DE SANTA MARIA DEL MAR